-The SIGGRAPH Doctoral Consortium provides a unique opportunity for senior PhD students to interact with established researchers in the SIGGRAPH community, and to receive both feedback on technical aspects of their research as well as mentoring about different career options.
-Ideal applicants will be within a year of completing their PhD and well into their dissertation research on a topic related Computer Graphics and Interactive Techniques.
+The SIGGRAPH Doctoral Consortium provides a unique opportunity for senior Ph.D. students to interact with established researchers in the SIGGRAPH community and receive both feedback on technical aspects of their research as well as mentoring about different career options.
+Ideal applicants will be within a year of completing their Ph.D. and well into their dissertation research on a topic related computer graphics and interactive techniques.
 The range of topics appropriate for the Doctoral Consortium is the same as the topics covered in the SIGGRAPH Technical Papers program, and includes, among others, the technical aspects of modeling, rendering, animation, and imaging research.
 Accepted students will receive a complimentary full conference registration.

-Each student will be expected to give a short presentation of their work (20-25 min), which will be followed by extensive discussion with the panel and the other student participants.
-Each participating student will also be asked to prepare a poster describing their work for presentation in the SIGGRAPH posters program.
+Each student will be expected to give a short presentation of their work (20-25 minutes), which will be followed by extensive discussion with the panel and the other student participants.
+Each participating student also will be asked to prepare a poster describing their work for presentation in the SIGGRAPH Posters program.

 Director, Visual Computing Center